veteranbv/ThinkiPlex/docs/guides/configuration.md

 - `audio_quality`: Default audio quality (0-9, where 0 is best)
 - `audio_format`: Default audio format (options: "mp3", "aac", "flac", "ogg")
 - `ffmpeg_presentation_merge`: Whether to merge presentation files

+### Claude AI Settings

+The `claude` section configures the AI models and prompts used for generating summaries:

+#### Models

+- `name`: Display name for the model
+- `context_window`: Maximum context window size in tokens
+- `max_output_tokens`: Maximum output tokens for the model
+- `description`: Description of the model's capabilities
+- `is_default`: Whether this is the default model (only one model should be marked as default)

+#### Prompts

+The `prompts.defaults` section defines the prompt templates for different summary types:

+- `summarize`: Basic summary focusing on key points
+- `transcribe`: Summary specifically designed for transcripts
+- `analyze`: Detailed analysis with themes, arguments, and insights
+- `comprehensive`: In-depth summary capturing key facts, context, and nuances
+- `course_notes`: Structured course notes with key concepts and actionable takeaways

+You can customize these prompts or add your own to create different summary styles.

 ### Course Settings